 The development requires the construction of a stormwater retention pond which outlets to a drainage ditch located along the southern property line of the site.
-Similar to the construction of the subdivision's Phase 1 pond, this proposed block is designed to include "enhanced landscaping" which includes a walking path and substantial tree plantings around the site to create a park-like setting.
-The enhanced trees incorporated into the landscaping plan are included as part of the compensation for trees removed in the site clearing of the property.
+Similarly to the construction of the pond in Phase 1 of the subdivision, this proposed block is designed to include "enhanced landscaping" which includes a walking path and substantial tree plantings around the site to create a park-like setting.
+The enhanced trees included in the landscaping plan are included as part of the compensation for trees removed during the site clearing of the property.

-Figure 2 - Landscaping Plan for Block 28
+Figure 2 - Landscaping Plan for Block 100

-No further parkland is proposed to be dedicated in Phase 2 of the development as the neighbourhood and community park is located in Phase 1 at the municipal Water Tower.
+No further parkland is proposed to be dedicated in Phase 2 of the development as the neighbourhood and community park is located in Phase 1 at the municipal Water tower.

-Servicing Considerations:
+Servicing Consideration:

-The subject lands are designed to be serviced by water and sanitary services by way of an eastwest connection of municipal main located in an easement along the southern edge of the Walmart property.
+The subject lands are designed to be serviced by water and sanitary services by way of an east-west connection of municipal main located in an easement along the southern edge of the Walmart property.
 Staff refer to this segment of sanitary main as "Project 26", which is the nomenclature used to identify the segment in the servicing master plan for the Highway 7 corridor plan.